 As I child I had a natural curiosity about plants that had flowers or were attractive, but I can't say I sought out many of them because of being sent to the garden to weed.
 My parents made sure I knew the difference between a vegetable and a weed so I wouldn't hack off the wrong plant in the garden.
 However, in those days, weeding wasn't much fun.

 I do recall being sent out to the pasture to pick wild sorrel for the borscht my Gr'ma and also my mother made.
 Most Mennonite families have several borscht recipes, but my favourite was this one called Summa Borscht, which in those days we could only make when the "zurrump" (sorrel) was in season.
 If I was called to the door and handed a pail or enamel bowl and told to go pick sorrel I would happily dash off to hunt for those clumps of plants.
 Supper was going to be good today!

 Sorrel leaves (sometimes called French Sorrel, I've learned) have a sour tang when chewed raw, but when they are cut up and tossed into a soup with a ham hock or smoked farmers sausage, and when the dill and potatoes have been added, with the buttermilk and sour cream poured in just before serving.... yum!
 That's a delicious and creamy soup, and I've always had an appetite for another bowl full or two after the first one.

-In those days I had no idea that they could be eaten in a salad like spinach, and that these sour leaves would purify our blood, expel worms, or slow down profuse menstruation or a stomach hemorrhage.
+In those days I had no idea that they could be eaten in a salad like spinach, and that these sour leaves were herbal remedies that would purify our blood, expel worms, or slow down profuse menstruation or a stomach hemorrhage.
 It expels gravel (kidney stones) and is good for jaundice, internal ulcers and skin diseases.
 I just knew that everybody liked summa borscht, that Gr'ma only served brown bread and butter with it, and that this treat didn't come until spring when the sorrel had sprung up in the pasture.